giorgiosld/SAPV/README.md

 # SAPV

 This repository contains the topics covered during the Static Analysis and Program Verification (SAPV) course.
-The repo is written entirely in [Agda](https://agda.readthedocs.io/en/latest/), It is assumed to use [emacs](https://www.gnu.org/software/emacs/) as text editor to make make using agda as simple as possible.
+The repo is written entirely in [Agda](https://agda.readthedocs.io/en/latest/), It is assumed to use [emacs](https://www.gnu.org/software/emacs/) as text editor to make using agda as simple as possible.

 Command | Action
 ------- | ---------------